Canalside: Transportation

 Canalside is served by various modes of transportation, including public transit, intercity rail and several highways.
-The Erie Canal Harbor station of the Buffalo Metro Rail lies directly on Main Street.
+Canalside station of the Buffalo Metro Rail lies directly on Main Street.
 Amtrak's Buffalo–Exchange Street station is less than a mile to the east, underneath Interstate 190 which forms Canalside's northern border.
 A bike ferry also provides access to the Buffalo Outer Harbor.